AudunWA/playwright-percy-demo/README.md

 # Playwright + Percy for visual regression testing

-A simple demo of Playwright + Percy used at the [Odin conference 2022](https://event.dnd.no/odin/).
+A simple demo of Playwright + Percy used at NDC 2023.

 ## The presentation

-See https://github.com/AudunWA/playwright-percy-demo/blob/main/Presentation.pdf for the presentation (in Norwegian).
+See https://github.com/AudunWA/playwright-percy-demo/blob/main/docs for the presentations (both English and Norwegian version).